 And if you're wondering whether the content is restricted on those devices, it isn't.
 It will work with all services and content on those devices, and we've enjoyed all the accessible content on the device we have.

 The box can even read 8K content, however the lighting effects only work on content up to 4K, so perhaps this will be a future update for those extra-super-ultra resolute tellies.

 The system can even work with audio inputs, via HDMI, allowing you to interpret music via Spotify, for example, into a light show.
 Ideal for a party.

 The only thing it can't read is when you run an online service, like Netflix, directly from the TV, as you aren't able to pass that signal through the box itself.
 That's frustrating if you've ditched your set-top box experience because your TV offers it via an app.

 Where one problem does occur is the TV understanding the inputs and processing them.
 The confusion is that the box needs to be on for it to work, and the app selected to the right input.
 If you've not got your phone running the app, then the system can get confused, leaving other members of your house to find they can't watch television.
 It's happened to us on a number of occasions - and is a pain.
 The solution in ensuring it works every time, for us, was to only have it setup for one feed, which then kind of defeats the point of having all the ports.

 How is it different to Philips Ambilight?

-We've always loved the concept of the Philips Ambilight system, and this effectively takes that idea and allows you to use enjoy it on other sets like Samsung, LG, Sony, or Panasonic.
+We've always loved the concept of the Philips Ambilight system and how it projects an image beyond the screen.
+The Hue Play HDMI Sync Box takes that idea and allows you to enjoy it on any other TV, if you have relevant Hue lights to sync.